 - Spaying also saves you from the stress of dealing with male dogs who try all ways to get to your female dog.

 - Since spaying no longer puts your dog into heat, you are saved from worrying about your female dog from escaping home to find a mate.

-If you are noticing your female dog is having more accidents, you may want to take her to her veterinarian.
+If you are noticing your female dog is having more accidents, you may want to take her to her veterinarian to check for spay incontinence.
 The veterinarian will then perform exams like urinalysis and a urine culture.
 These exams are important because the urinalysis will uncover any other health issues that may be going on that could be causing your dog to over-consume water.

 Your vet may also recommend complete blood work and, depending on your dog’s age, x-rays or ultrasound to make a definitive diagnosis.
 These will help rule out bladder stones and cancer.